 Since moving to CNN's Hong Kong bureau, Ripley has guest-presented News Stream and CNN Newsroom on CNN International and reported on stories across the city, such as the impact of Typhoon Mangkhut and the opening of the Hong Kong--Zhuhai--Macau Bridge.
 Ripley is a regular host of CNN Vision programming, such as interviewing with former Japanese footballer Hidetoshi Nakata on Talk Asia, whilst continuing to cover breaking news from across the region.

 Ripley was previously CNN's Tokyo-based correspondent.
 He reported extensively across Japan -- including being among the first foreign journalists to interview Tokyo's first female governor and first female leader of the Democratic Party.
 He has covered major breaking stories including the devastating floods in Joso, the execution of two Japanese ISIS hostages, and the deadly eruption of Mt.
 Ontake.
 He has also filed in-depth reports on the aftermath of the Fukushima disaster, Japanese innovation, fashion, and technology.

 In China, Ripley was one of the first journalists to report live from the massive chemical explosions in Tianjin.
 He told the emotional story of a young Beijing orphan named Jia Jia whose adoptive parents in the United States raised more than $50,000 to cover his adoption expenses — later visiting the boy at his new home in Missouri.

 Throughout his career, Ripley has won numerous reporting accolades including four Regional Edward R. Murrow awards and a Heartland Regional Emmy award.
-He was honored by the Texas Association of Broadcasters with the Steve Pieringer award for outstanding valor in news coverage, which is given to journalists who exhibit bravery by going above and beyond the call of duty.
+He was honoured by the Texas Association of Broadcasters with the Steve Pieringer award for outstanding valour in news coverage, which is given to journalists who exhibit bravery by going above and beyond the call of duty.